Setup

 We have created a typical "hello world" application, but in embedded systems, the equivalent of "hello world" is blinky: simply blinking an LED.

-We will continue working in the hello_world
+We will continue working in the hello_world project.

 Change the program